How Can IT Leaders Use Integration to Drive Enterprise Transformation?

 This creates an environment where IT spends most of its time maintaining connections rather than enabling the business.
 It also introduces risk.
 A failed integration is not just a technical error; it can delay a regulatory filing, disrupt a supply chain, or prevent customers from completing transactions.

-How Fabric Functions as a Business Enablement Tool
+How Does Adaptive Integration Fabric Function as a Business Enablement Tool?

 Adaptive Integration Fabric was designed to shift integration away from fragile point solutions and into a governed, scalable framework.
 Its value is not limited to connectivity.
 It enables IT leaders to expand capacity, standardize delivery, and align integration directly with business outcomes.